WHO WE ARE:

 WHEN WE MEET:

-Membership meetings are on the fourth Thursday of each month and are currently being held at the Hawks Prairie Restaurant (8306 Quinault Dr NE in Lacey).
-(Please check our EVENTS page as holidays and summer activities may impact the the schedule.)
-This location is right off the I-5 freeway at the Marvin Road exit.
-Prior to the meetings, members most often arrive early at 5:30 PM to enjoy dinner and socialize.
-The actual meetings start at 7:00pm and typically include a speaker on some relevant topic, information about upcoming events, and the opportunity to visit with other members.
-Monthly social meetings are held on the second Thursday of each month and vary in terms of the activity involved.
-Often it’s dinner out together, but it could also be wine-making, bowling, or a barbeque at a member’s home.
-We alternate social meetings between Olympia and Tacoma since we have members in both areas.
+Membership meetings are on the fourth Thursday of each month and the location can be found on our HOME page calendar of events.
+Please check our EVENTS page, as holidays and summer activities may impact the schedule.
+Prior to the meetings, members often arrive at 5:45 to enjoy dinner and socialize.
+The business meeting starts at 7:00 pm and typically includes a speaker on some relevant topic, information about upcoming events, and the opportunity to visit with other members.

 HOW TO MAKE THE MOST OF THE CLUB:

 Take a look at what's happening, find something that looks interesting, and contact the Club or Trip Organizer to learn more about the activity.
 The sooner you start to get involved with the Club, the more people you meet and the more familiar and fun it begins to feel.
 When you volunteer to help with something that needs to get done, that's a quick way to feel like "one of the gang."